 Öcean MacConnell Liff-Anderson

-I offer a safe space for all the grief you are carrying to be heard and held in a way that can support you to process and metabolize what is ready to be released and transformed.
+I offer a safe space for the grief you are carrying to be heard and held in a way that enables you to begin to process and metabolize what is ready to be released and transformed.
 I share perspectives and practices that can help you to feel safe in the world again after an experience of profound loss.
 Grief is not an illness to be cured, but an alchemical journey and sacred rite of passage that can teach us much about what we love, what is important to us, and how to restore a sense of meaning and belonging in the world.
 Grief is a journey that ripens us as human beings.

 “I cannot recommend Lara highly enough, as a wise, compassionate witness and guide.
 She helped me reflect on my loss of self, on my need for individuation, to call back my projections, off of the other, reclaim these lost parts of my psyche.
 Grief yields to gratitude,